ElryGH/HikariWatch/README.md

   * Tracking your watched series and episodes (requires Anilist account).
 * Show what you're watching on Discord to share the fun with friends.
 * Use the Android app as a remote control for the PC App.
-  * Making it easy to watch from anywhere in the room.
 * Legal app structure through extension-based functionality, giving you full control over content.

 ## Extension Support